QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 ```
 You are also going to have to make a helper function `draw_jittered_args()` that pulls new values of `Omega0` and `sigma` from normal distributions centered at 0, and with standard deviation given by `sigma_jitter` and `Omega0_jitter`.

-Update your `for` loop to include a call to your new `draw_jittered_args()` function.
-Then run your full code and produce both the plots of expectation values and Bloch Sphere.
+Update your `for` loop to include a call to your new draw_jittered_args() function.
+Then run your full code and produce both the plots of expectation values and the Bloch sphere.

 ***
 After you have made the above changes, and your code is working, here are some questions to consider:
 - Increase `NumPulse = 50`, then look at the plots of expectation values.
 What do you notice about these plots compared to the non-jittered plots?
-- Try isolating each type of jitter individually (Omega0, sigma).
+- Try isolating each type of jitter individually (`Omega0`, `sigma`).
 Which one produces more drift in the expectation values?
 - Look at your Bloch Sphere plot - in particular, look at the vectors near each axis (x, y, z).
-It should look like the vectors are clustering around the axis, why?
+It should look like the vectors are clustering around the axis Why?
 ***

 ## Activity 7: Divergence of measurement error due to jitter
 To quantify how far a jittered state drifts from the ideal trajectory, we use a standard measure from quantum information theory called the trace distance.
 For two pure states $|\psi_{ideal}\rangle$ and $|\psi_{noisy}\rangle$, the trace distance simplifies to half the length of the difference between their Bloch vectors:

 ```math
 D = \frac{1}{2}||\vec{B}_{ideal}-\vec{B}_{noisy}||
 ```

 This quantity has a direct operational meaning: the trace distance is equal to the maximum possible difference in measurement outcomes between the ideal and noisy states.
 In other words, $D$ tells us the largest probability error that noise could introduce in any single-qubit measurement, making it a powerful tool for evaluating how control imperfections accumulate over multiple pulses.

 Because we have the expectation values as part of our model, we can calculate the Bloch vector directly: